viraj-khatavkar/virajkhatavkar.com/storage/articles/2-you-want-to-retire-early-savings-are-more-important-than-investment-returns.md

 ## The Allure of Investment Returns

 How many times have we wondered about getting that extra investment return by using risky investment products?
 I have certainly lost a decent amount of money in chasing high returns.
 The problem was that I felt higher investment returns are necessary if I want to be financially independent.
 But I couldn't be more wrong.

 A 25% return on a small capital of 1 lakh rupees is a meager 25,000.
-While a simple 10% return on one crore comes out to be ten lakhs, which can be many months of expenses for the most of us.
-The more we focus on savings rate, the less we need to dabble onto risky assets in the lure of high investment returns.
+On the other hand, a simple 10% return on one crore comes out to be ten lakhs, which can be many months of expenses for most of us.
+The more we focus on the savings rate, the less we need to dabble onto risky assets in the lure of high investment returns.
 We can never control what returns we get, but we can always control our savings.

 ## Why Savings are More Important in the First Ten Years